-- Coupons that are attached to your business's advertising.
-You'll be able to tell how well it's working just by the number of coupons redeemed.
-Something else to track at this point is whether the person who redeemed the coupon bought something else at the same time.
-If they haven't, it's time to look at your upselling and cross-selling techniques. - Codes to access special offers through your website.
-Like coupons, you can tell how many are using them just by the website data.
+- Coupons or actions linked directly to your business's advertising.
+You'll be able to tell how well it's working just by the number of new queries or sales. - Codes to access special offers through your website.
 When someone uses a code to gain access to a special offer, they should also be given the opportunity to purchase a complementary item. - Online tracking that shows the origins of your web traffic.
 This is especially important if you've invested in SEO optimization, but even if you haven't it's still something you should be aware of. - Keep an eye on your social media followers.
 This is an easy way to find out if your social media tactics are working - are you gaining more followers?
 Use Facebook Insights to track your followers and interactions.